azzoor/BRSwiftPassbook/BRSwiftPassbook/README.md

 BRSwiftPassbook
 ===============

-Passbook with swift calls
+Passbook calls written in Swift.

-This repository was started to demo some of the Passkit calls but in Swift.
+This repository was started to demo some of the Passkit calls but written in Swift.
 The code is written in Swift.
 Feel free to have a look.

 Current Passkit methods used include
 -Adding a Pass to Passbook.
 Presenting PKAddPassesViewController.